ECP-WarpX/WarpX/README.md

 Our workflow is described in [CONTRIBUTING.rst](CONTRIBUTING.rst).

-## License
+## Copyright Notice

-WarpX Copyright (c) 2018-2023, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+WarpX Copyright (c) 2018, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
 All rights reserved.